 - Meaningful Name: All of the main and recurring characters are named after alcoholic beverages.
 Also, the episodes are numbered as "Shots" and Kir's Wave Motion Gun is called "Kir Royale".

-- No Ending: Neither the manga nor the anime have an actual ending.
+- No Ending: Neither the manga, its sequel series, nor the anime have an actual ending.

 - Non-Human Sidekick: Kir, Jing's perverted bird sidekick.

 - Prison Episode: When Jing heads to the prison Seventh Heaven in order to find Campari and steal his dream-making power.